WalletConnect/walletconnect-docs/docs/introduction/examples-and-resources.md

 ## Android - Kotlin

-- Sample Wallet and Dapp apks can be found under the lates release tag in [Kotlin repository](https://github.com/WalletConnect/WalletConnectKotlinV2/tags)
+- Sample Wallet and Dapp .apk files can be found under the latest release tag in [Kotlin repository](https://github.com/WalletConnect/WalletConnectKotlinV2/tags)